SSO in Sentry is handled in one of two ways:

 - Via a third-party service which implements an authentication pipeline

-This documentation describes the latter, which would cover things like Google Apps, GitHub, LDAP, and other similar services.
+This documentation describes the latter, which will cover topics like Google Apps and GitHub.

 Installing a Provider